MaverickTse/jekyll-now/_posts/2017-10-06-education.md

 title: The Failing Education System
 ---

+# Unspoken in the air
   Ever since the millenia, the education systems around the world is failing fast, in general.
 Every "reform" can only get worse, seldomly better.
 This has a number of reasons, mostly ideology or belief issues.
+Here I presents a few points that is rarely mentioned by mass media and politicians, which i think, key issues.

 ## Education for Economy
 ### training workers for private sectors